seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # Difficulties encountered, challenges overcome, and lessons learned
 This lab was much longer and more labour intensive than previous labs showing us how mutation testing and GUI testing development requires a lot of work and effort.
 This helps build on the fact that extensive testing is difficult and helps stress the need to find a balance between testing and effort.

 We also (once again) had issue with running the module on one of the team member's computer, resulting in the need to double up on some devices for a little bit.
 This slowed down progress marginally but also increased team communication.
+Eventually we got it working.

 Additionally, the GUI testing was quite long and had to be a combination of the recording and manual modifications to the test code.
 Even after developing the tests, occasionally they would not work due to changes to the actual site.
 Best we could, we modified the tests to reflect the new changes but it added more work to the lab.
+It is very important to note that some of the functionality we tested will change as it is time dependent (such as current sales etc.).

 We also had difficulties with the mutation test report in identifying what local variable X was and resulted in some guess work.
 # Comments/feedback on the lab itself
-The pit mutation tool required a lot of time to run on your code.
+The pit mutation tool required a lot of time to run on our code.
 This made mutation testing take a lot of time even though it was automated.
 This displayed just how much time is required for mutation testing, especially if an automated tool wasn't handy.
 We also noticed that downloading the test tool was not straight forward, and it took a while to actually figure out.
 Sometimes when you ran the mutation tool on the same code from different hosts, the percentages varied slightly.
 We also noticed when creating mutation tests, some of them drastically changed the percentage, while others didn't as much.

 Additionally with the PIT mutations, they significantly increase thermal output of laptops, in excess of 100C CPU temperatures for long periods of time.
 This severely degrades their lifespan.

 As mentioned above, GUI testing was quite time extensive and required manual as well as automatic recording.
 It may have been nice to have a common debugging list of things that the recording may not properly pick up that would need to be modified manually in code so that we knew what to look for.